 Wind power is very popular, but in order to provide a reasonable amount of power it may prove necessary to have large amounts of turbines.
 On windy days, and even not so windy days some turbines make a noise that many residents consider to be unbearable.
 Areas of open countryside are protected by conservation orders, which means they can’t be built there either and if there is no conservation order there are still protestors willing to do almost anything to stop the turbines being built.
 The only viable option left is to use offshore wind farms and these are being investigated, developed and planned all around the world but it takes too many turbines to create a reasonable amount of power and eventually they will have to be built inland; a matter that will be contested wherever the wind farms are proposed to be built.

 Solar energy is probably the most common form of alternate energy for everyday people and you can see solar lights ad other solar accessories in many gardens.
 Governments are beginning to offer grants to assist in paying for photovoltaic roof tiles; these tiles are easily fitted onto your roof and collect the heat from the sun.
-This heat can either be used to heat water or can even be converted into electricity.
-The advantage for the consumer is that by including a grid tie system you can actually sell unused electricity back to the grid.
+This heat can either be used to heat water or can even be converted into energy electric power.
+The advantage for the consumer is that by including a grid tie system you can actually sell unused energy back to the grid.
 Photovoltaic tiles take the place of ordinary roof tiles and can be perfectly blended to fit the look of the outside of your house.
 With solar energy you too can help the environment.

 Ask most people which renewable energy source is the most widely used and they would say either wind or solar, but they’d be wrong or at least they certainly would in America.
 Since 2000 Biomass has been the most highly produced alternate energy in the United States.
 Using plant and animal material to create energy isn’t without its downfalls.
 It would almost certainly meet with competition from residents if biomass power stations were to be created in built up areas.
 The decomposing plants and animal waste creates an awful smell that is incredibly difficult to mask but it is very renewable (there’s always plants and animal waste).